What are the 5 Smart Goals? – A Quick Overview with Template and Examples

 You should also bear in mind that without determining an end date or a specific duration, you may easily give up when you face problems on the way.

 For example, many people want to advance rapidly in their careers because they think it will make their life better.
 However, they don’t set a time limit and create a plan to achieve their goals.
 All they need is to set smart goals that are able to address most of the problems regarding regular goals.

 What is S.M.A.R.T and What are the 5 Smart Goals?

 Specific, Measurable, Achievable, Relevant, and Time-bound goals are SMART Goals.
 You can remember by using the acronym S.M.A.R.T.
 Peter Drucker first outlined the concept in his book “The Practice of Management” by introducing his Management By Objectives (MBO) model in 1954.

 Below are the 5 Smart Goals with examples.
 Using a smart goals template is a good way to write them quickly.

-( S ) SPECIFIC: Uncertain goals can not be applicable.
+Uncertain goals can not be applicable.
 Therefore, you need to set your goals clearly to specify every detail.
 For example, you need to say ” I want to earn 5000 USD per month this year” rather than saying “I want to earn more money”.